 We have been working closely with Health Protection Scotland, NHS Borders and local public Health advisors and we are confident we have all necessary procedures in place.

-For more information on the Screening and Admissions Procedures please contact Janice Stewart, our Operations Manager, Victoria McCann, Senior Communications Manager, or contact our Admissions Department 01721 722763 or [email protected] to enquire about Admissions availability.
+For more information on the Screening and Admissions Procedures please contact our Admissions Department.

 Visit castlecraig.co.uk/coronavirus for our latest Covid-19 Preparedness & Response Updates.